5 HubSpot Migration Mistakes You Don’t Want to Make

 I didn’t think so.
 Migrating your company’s data is definitely intimidating and comes with a lot of responsibility.

-This is where the benefits of partnering with a marketing agency experienced in complex projects really shines through.
+This is where the benefits of partnering with an experienced B2B marketing agency experienced in complex projects really shines through.
 Such a partnership not only ensures that the job will be done right but it also gives your team more time to focus on their ongoing marketing initiatives.

 At Penguin Strategies, we execute these projects on a daily basis and have a dedicated marketing platform migration team.
 From our years of experience with data migration projects, we’ve developed a systematic process and are familiar with the leading marketing automation platforms - HubSpot CRM, Marketo, Eloqua, and more.